viosca/Auto-Cards/README.md

 17. Copy my *full* code from the page above and paste it into your scenario's Library script
 18. Click the big yellow "SAVE" button in the top right corner
 19. And you're done!
-20. Keep in mind that any adventures played from your scenario will include Auto-Cards (this even applies retroactively)
+20. Keep in mind that any adventures played from your scenario will include Auto-Cards (this also applies retroactively)
 ## Useful Links
 ### Simple demo scenario
 - [Auto-Cards](https://play.aidungeon.com/scenario/Ddt0Akd-lVtj/auto-cards)